 In the case of the Monkeypod Marketing migration, Greg had a few key needs that had to be met with his new tool.

 "With CustomerHub I felt restricted and things would need a lot of custom work done to do what I wanted.
 I outgrew it and the antiquated look and feel wasn’t something I was proud of."

 Features, an Infusionsoft integration, and advanced automated functionality were all on the must-have list.
 But that still left a handful of options that might work.
-At this point, Greg sought out his friend and colleague, Jamie Dubose, a membership site expert, and asked for her advice.
+At this point, Greg sought out his friend and colleague, Jamie Dubose, a marketing automation specialist, and asked for her advice.

 An Affiliate Center